magdalenakrol/Writing-portfolio/README.md

 6. Remedium - first draft

-  This is first tome of my fantasy novel.
+  This is the first tome of my fantasy novel.
 It's written in Polish and it's going through and extensive rewrite right now.

   Action takes place in the land of Hekkyran where people live in fear of material, undeniably existing god toying with their lives out of seemingly pure boredom.